Stuycs-K/project03-final-09-muellerfgabaid/DEVLOG.md

 -Update: Fixed the problem: the from_client file descriptor was being closed too early Updated game functions to use structs
 Time: 1.5hrs

+### 2025-01-17 - Added usernames and fixed bugs
+Wrote function to get user input for each client's username Fixed bug where subserver incorrectly writes client data, due to errors in pointer math
+Time: 40 mins